-(2) Attests to storing the firearms and ammunition in a manner such that the respondent does not have access to or control of the firearms and ammunition until the extreme risk protection order against the respondent is vacated or ends without extension; and
+(2) Attests to storing the firearms and ammunition in a manner such that the respondent does not have access to or control of the firearms and ammunition until the risk protection order against the respondent is vacated or ends without extension; and

-(3) Attests not to transfer the firearms or ammunition back to the respondent until the extreme risk protection order against the respondent is vacated or ends without extension.
+(3) Attests not to transfer the firearms or ammunition back to the respondent until the risk protection order against the respondent is vacated or ends without extension.

-(a) Within twenty-four (24) hours after issuance of an order pursuant to § 39-17 1367, the clerk of the court shall enter any extreme risk protection order or temporary ex parte extreme risk protection order into the uniform case reporting system.
+(a) Within twenty-four (24) hours after issuance of an order pursuant to § 39-17-1367, the clerk of the court shall enter any risk protection order into the uniform casereporting system.